-172.-(1) An AOC holder must ensure that a copy of the approved fatigue risk management programme is distributed to every person-

-- (a) who is assigned duty as a crew member on a relevant aircraft; or - (b) who is a member of the operational personnel, and is concerned with managing the roster and the scheduling of crew members.

-(2) An AOC holder must take all reasonable practicable steps to ensure that every person who is assigned duty as a crew member for a flight of a relevant aircraft complies with the provisions of the AOC holder's fatigue risk management programme.

-- (3) An AOC holder must - (a) prepare and publish duty rosters sufficiently in advance to provide each person who may be assigned duty as a crew member with the opportunity to plan adequate rest; - (b) plan for every flight of a relevant aircraft to be completed within the allowable flight duty period, taking into account the time necessary for pre-flight duties, the flight and turn-around times, and the nature of the operation;
+- 172.-(1) An AOC holder must ensure that a copy of the approved fatigue risk management programme is distributed to every person- - (a) who is assigned duty as a crew member on a relevant aircraft; or - (b) who is a member of the operational personnel, and is concerned with managing the roster and the scheduling of crew members. - (2) An AOC holder must take all reasonable practicable steps to ensure that every person who is assigned duty as a crew member for a flight of a relevant aircraft complies with the provisions of the AOC holder's fatigue risk management programme. - (3) An AOC holder must - (a) prepare and publish duty rosters sufficiently in advance to provide each person who may be assigned duty as a crew member with the opportunity to plan adequate rest; - (b) plan for every flight of a relevant aircraft to be completed within the allowable flight duty period, taking into account the time necessary for pre-flight duties, the flight and turn-around times, and the nature of the operation; - (c) not permit a crew member to operate a relevant aircraft if the AOC holder known or suspected that the crew member is fatigued to the extent that the safety of flight may be adversely affected; - (d) ensure that every person who may be assigned duty as a flight crew member, a cabin crew member or a member of the operational personnel in charge of crew scheduling and activation -

-- (c) not permit a crew member to operate a relevant aircraft if the AOC holder known or suspected that the crew member is fatigued to the extent that the safety of flight may be adversely affected; - (d) ensure that every person who may be assigned duty as a flight crew member, a cabin crew member or a member of the operational personnel in charge of crew scheduling and activation - (i) is trained on the approved fatigue risk management programme; and - (ii) is familiar with the effects of fatigue on safe performance of duties; - (e) when a crew member is away from home base, provide the crew member with suitable accommodation on the ground for rest in order to allow for effective recovery; - (f) maintain records of flight time, flight duty periods, duty periods, and rest periods for every person who may be assigned duty as a flight crew member or a cabin crew member of a relevant aircraft, for the period prescribed in the Sixth Schedule to the Air Navigation (91 - General Operating Rules) Regulations 2018; and - (g) whenever a crew member exercises a discretion to deviate from the approved flight duty or rest periods, submit a report containing details of the flight involved and the associated circumstances to the Director-General of Civil Aviation before the end of 30 days after its occurrence.
+- (i) is trained on the approved fatigue risk management programme; and - (ii) is familiar with the effects of fatigue on safe performance of duties; - (e) when a crew member is away from home base, provide the crew member with suitable accommodation on the ground for rest in order to allow for effective recovery; - (f) maintain records of flight time, flight duty periods, duty periods, and rest periods for every person who may be assigned duty as a flight crew member or a cabin crew member of a relevant aircraft, for the period prescribed in the Sixth Schedule to the Air Navigation (91 General Operating Rules) Regulations 2018; and - (g) whenever a pilot-in-command exercises (on or after 3 November 2022) a discretion to extend a flight duty period under unforeseen operational circumstances by more than 2 hours, submit a report containing details of the flight involved and the associated circumstances to the Director-General of Civil Aviation, not later than the 30th day after the decision extending the flight duty period was made.